sylvadon5/sylvadon5.github.io/README.md

 - `DIABTYPE:` Type of diabetes
 - `HYP2TIME:` Ever told had hypertension on 2+ visits

-## Descriptive Statistics - Numerical Measures
+## Project 2 Descriptive Statistics - Numerical Measures

 **Objective(s):** Students will be able to use MS Excel and numerical measures to summarize and describe data.